1. Network & Industry

 Negative gearing on established properties is gone, and the capital gains tax discount has been overhauled.

 The Government says its new policy will make house prices fall and help first home buyers.
-Critics say property investors will take flight, putting upward pressure on rents – like last time, if you recall the lessons of 1985.
+Critics say property investors will take flight, putting upward pressure on rents (perhaps as much as 10%).
+If you recall the lessons of 1985.

 What you need to know: